MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Initiates a quest, instantiates the current quest step, and changes the quest state to in-progress.

 #### Parameters:
-- id: The ID of the quest to start.
+- `id`: The ID of the quest to start.
 ``` c#
 public void StartQuest(int id)
 ```